-- ~ Retention development proposals must seek to safeguard and seek to enhance existing valued landscape features including trees, woodland, hedgerows and stone walls for their aesthetic, biodiversity and heritage roles. - ~ Mitigation where landscape features are lost, suitable mitigation will be required within the site or the immediate locality.
+- ~ Retention development proposals must seek to safeguard and seek to enhance existing valued landscape features including trees, woodland, hedgerows and stone walls for their aesthetic, biodiversity and heritage values. - ~ Mitigation where landscape features are lost, suitable mitigation will be required.